c-tek/vyos/docs/vyos-installation.md

 # Network Resource Pool Configuration (Default Ranges)
 # These define the default IP and port ranges for VM provisioning if not specified in the API request.
+# These are fallback values if no active IP/Port pools are configured in the database.
+# If IP/Port pools are defined in the database and active, they will take precedence over these environment variables.
+# For more details on IP/Port allocation logic, see [`docs/networking.md`](docs/networking.md).
 VYOS_LAN_BASE="192.168.64."       # Base IP for internal VM network (e.g., "192.168.64.")
 VYOS_LAN_START=100                # Starting octet for internal VM IPs (e.g., 192.168.64.100)
 VYOS_LAN_END=199                  # Ending octet for internal VM IPs (e.g., 192.168.64.199)